-The ILC Principal will formally offer a student a place in the ILC and the parent/ carer/ guardian will have seven days to accept and work with the ILC Principal and nominated teaching staff to complete the enrolment documentation pack in writing.
+The ILC Principal will formally offer a student a place in the ILC and the parent/carer/guardian will have seven days to formally accept.
+Following acceptance, they will work with the ILC Principal and nominated teaching staff to complete the enrolment documentation pack.